Holiday Events

 Some will say November is too early for tree shopping.
 Others have a tree up the day after Halloween.
 Evergreen decor will be widely available after thanksgiving.

-From Friday, November 25th through Sunday, December 18th you’re invited to create family memories at Moore Tree Farms.
+From Friday, November 18th through Sunday, December 23rd you’re invited to create family memories at Moore Tree Farms.
 Come find the perfect U-cut, pre-cut, or live Christmas tree, wreaths, ornaments, and decorations.
-Saturday, November 26th from 10 am-1 pm the Newfies Newfoundland dogs from the Genesee Region Newfoundland Club will haul trees from the field!
+Saturday, November 18th, the Newfies Newfoundland dogs from the Genesee Region Newfoundland Club will haul trees from the field!

 Spreading Holiday Spirit